Table of Contents

 Environmental Challenges and Resource Disputes

 Geographic features create environmental challenges that increasingly affect international relations.
 Climate change, natural disasters, and resource scarcity intensify competition over water, energy, and arable land.
-These pressures can destabilize regions and become sources of conflict or cooperation.
+These pressures can destabilize regions, exacerbate existing conflicts, and at times become catalysts for new disputes or opportunities for cooperation.

 Shared Water Resources